 The Princes Islands

-When you want to get away from the hustle, bustle and big city vibes of Istanbul you can hop on a ferry from kabatas port and head out to one of the picturesque Princes Islands.
-The Princes islands are a special place.
-An archipelago floating in the sea of Marmara, cars are prohibited here and people get around on foot, bicycle or even by horse!
-Narrow winding streets are filled with beautifully ornate Victorian houses and engulfed by pine forests.
+Cars are prohibited on the Princes Islands so people get around on foot, bicycle, or by horse.
+The narrow winding streets are filled with beautifully ornate Victorian houses and engulfed by pine forests.
 It’s understandable why so many Istanbulites travel out here to get away from it all.

-Buyukada is the largest of the Princes Islands and though there are a few grand old houses, stores, and coffee shops near the port, most of the island consists of woodlands and scenic hiking trails leading through peaceful farms and trees.
+Buyukada is the largest of the Princes Islands.
+There are a few grand old houses, stores, and coffee shops near the port but most of the island consists of woodlands and scenic hiking trails leading through peaceful farms and trees.
 Don’t miss the hike up to the Greek Orthodox Monastery, or a stop by the creepy abandoned orphanage that awaits in the middle of the forest.

 Heybeliada Island is another of the Princes Islands well worth a visit if you have the opportunity to take day trips from Istanbul.
 It has a more homely feel than Buyukada and its coastlines are filled with beautiful beaches.

-A conservative city in the heart of central Turkey, at first glance Konya may look like a place of strict Muslim practice, tightly affixed headscarves and somewhere that has little to offer tourists but scratch beneath the surface and you find one of the most wonderful, off-the-beaten-path Turkish cities.
+Konya is a conservative city in the heart of central Turkey.
+At first glance, Konya may look like a place of strict religious practice, tightly affixed headscarves, and somewhere that has little to offer tourists.
+Scratch beneath the surface and you find one of the most wonderful, off-the-beaten-path Turkish cities.

 The Turkish town of Troy is famed as supposedly being the spot where Greek soldiers hid themselves inside a wooden Trojan horse and were able to sneak into the city for a surprise ambush.
-The story is featured in Homer’s epic Iliad and while nobody is certain as to whether the story holds any truth or not, Troy makes a fascinating day trip from Istanbul nonetheless.
+The story is featured in Homer’s epic Iliad.
+Nobody is certain as to whether the story holds any truth or not, but Troy makes a fascinating day trip from Istanbul nonetheless.

-The settlements at Troy date back over 5000 years and this land has passed hands through various different civilizations over the centuries.
-The city’s roots are intertwined with mythology and the crumbling ancient walls of the town and the temple of Athena are interesting to explore.
+The settlements at Troy date back over 5000 years and this land has passed hands through various different civilisations over the centuries.
+The city has deep roots in magic and mythology and the crumbling ancient walls of the town and the temple of Athena are interesting to explore.

 Take a Bosphorus Cruise